 Among the options are load liners at £125, roof bar sets at £84.95 and a Truckman top at £995 (all prices ex-VAT).
 Warranty is three years/60,000 miles.

-I WILL be honest and say I wasn't expecting a great deal from this vehicle.
-In the event, I was greatly surprised.
+I wasn't expecting a great deal from this vehicle but in the event, I was surprised.
 For starters it looks nothing like the cheap and cheerful cobbled-together-in-the-backyard offering I'd expected.
 In fact it looks a lot more stylish than many vehicles twice its price.

-Cubby holes are a bit on the short side and the general feel of the plastics is rather shoddy, but every time I found a complaint about this vehicle, my mind kept drifting back to that £5,995 price and I found myself saying: 'What do you expect for the money?'.
+Cubby holes are on the short side and the feel of the plastics is cheap, but every time I found a complaint about this vehicle, my mind kept drifting back to that £5,995 price.

 Model: Jumbuck 1.5